Wout-Vis/ProjectHaveFun/README.md

+For the tree we use some icons and symbols

+### npm install styled-components
+### npm install react-icons

 For chatbot use
- ##npm install react-simple-chatbot styled-components --save
+ ### npm install react-simple-chatbot styled-components --save